ickerwx/tcpproxy/README.md

         self.name = __file__.rsplit('/', 1)[1].split('.')[0]
-        self.description = 'Simply print the received data as text' self.incoming = incoming  # incoming means module is on -im chain
+        self.description = 'Simply print the received data as text' self.incoming = incoming  # incoming means module is on -im chain self.find = None  # if find is not None, this text will be highlighted if options is not None:
+            if 'find' in options.keys():
+                self.find = options['find']  # text to highlight
+            if 'color' in options.keys():
+                self.color = '\033[' + options['color'] + 'm'  # highlight color
+            else:
+                self.color = '\033[31;1m'

     def execute(self, data):
+        if self.find is None:
             print data
+        else:
+            pdata = data.replace(self.find, self.color + self.find + '\033[0m')
+            print pdata
         return data

+    def help(self):
+        h = '\tfind: string that should be highlighted\n' h += ('\tcolor: ANSI color code.
+Will be wrapped with \\033[ and m, so' ' passing 32;1 will result in \\033[32;1m (bright green)') return h

 if __name__ == '__main__':
     print 'This module is not supposed to be executed alone!'
 ```
 Every module file contains a class named Module.
 Every module MUST set self.description and MUST implement an execute method that accepts one parameter, the input data.
 The execute method MUST return something, this something is then either passed to the next module or sent on.
 Other than that, you are free to do whatever you want inside a module.
 The incoming parameter in the constructor is set to True when the module is in the incoming chain (-im), otherwise it's False.
 This way, a module knows in which direction the data is flowing (credits to jbarg for this idea).
 The options parameter is a dictionary with the keys and values passed to the module on the command line.
 Note that if you use the options dictionary in your module, you should also implement a help() method.
+This method must return a string.
+Use one line per option, make sure each line starts with a \t character for proper indentation.

-See the hexdump module for an example:
+See the hexdump module for an additional options example:
 ```
 #!/usr/bin/env python2